-On 12 March 2020, the World Health Organisation declared the outbreak of COVID-19 a global pandemic.
-Due to the reduced access to both elective surgery procedures and ancillary benefits, Private Health Insurers (PHIs) experienced unusually low claims volumes during the period March to June 2020 inclusive.
+On 12 March 2020, the World Health Organisation declared the outbreak of coronavirus (COVID-19) a global pandemic.
+Due to the reduced access to both elective surgery procedures and ancillary benefits, Private Health Insurers experienced unusually low claims volumes in April and May 2020.
+During the 2020/21 financial year, lockdowns in various states and hesitancy of consumers in accessing medical services, has resulted in a continuation of unusually low claims volumes.

-As a result of this lower claims activity, Peoplecare considers it has an obligation to recognise a provision for deferred claims based on a present constructive obligation resulting from a past event under relevant accounting standards.
-In Peoplecare's case, the impact of COVID-19 has triggered the deferral of claim benefits that would have otherwise been provided to members.
+Given this lower claims activity, Peoplecare believes it has a continuing obligation to recognise a provision for deferred claims based on a present constructive obligation resulting from a past event under relevant accounting standards.
+In Peoplecare's case, the impact of COVID-19 on the availability of and access to procedures since March 2020 has triggered the deferral of claim benefits that would have otherwise been provided to members.